CM Tooltip (CMTG) - Troubleshooting - Managing Large Glossaries

 Managing Large Glossaries - Basics

-In this cases the performance hit caused by the parser may become significant, even when the plugin is optimized.
+While some glossaries are relatively small, some may grow pretty big.
+In these cases, the performance hit caused by the parser may become significant, even when the plugin is optimized.

 Thankfully there are always things one can do to improve the performance by some degree.

 Navigate to Admin Dashboard → CM Tooltip Glossary → Settings → Glossary Index Page tab.